pdsferreira/tomographic-redshift-dipole/README.md

 **[V1 01/04/2024]** Here is the python code used in [ArXiv:2403.14580](https://arxiv.org/abs/2403.14580) to estimate the dipole and boost the mocks of the QSO eBOSS, LRG eBOSS, CMASS eBOSS, CMASS BOSS and LOWZ BOSS catalogs.
+In this version we are using quantil binning as an example, as it is faster, but you easily can change it to any binning strategy by modifing the "quantil_binning_number_list_s" function (used in the "z_dipole_estimator" function).

 ---